Issue 1

 Scholars of King’s College Cambridge, 2019.
 Photo by Matthew Suttor.

-While in Europe I also gave a series of talks about teaching creativity, two at the Prague Quadrennial of Performance Design and Space and another at the Arts in Society Conference, which is in Lisbon this year.
+While in Europe I also gave a series of talks about teaching creativity: two at the Prague Quadrennial of Performance Design and Space and another at the Arts in Society Conference, which is in Lisbon this year.
 The talks center around the work my students have made for Gallery + Drama.
 Now in its twelfth year, Gallery + Drama is an end-of-year celebration featuring performances and installations created by students from the School of Drama in response to the Yale University Gallery collection.
 This coming spring, we plan to hold this class at CCAM, beginning a new, exciting chapter in cross-institutional collaboration at Yale.

 I am excited to be working on a new piece at CCAM.
 It was nearly twenty years ago that choreographer, dancer, and playwright Tim Acito and I received a grant from the then-named Digital Media Center for the Arts (DMCA) to compose and produce a multimedia dance work called The Ankle Diver.
 The work incorporated live performance and projections with processed video and computer music playback controlled both in the theatre and remotely in Cincinnati through Internet2, a computer networking consortium led by members from the research and education communities, industry, and government.
 Photographs from the performance still line the bathroom walls at CCAM.

 And Turing is very much in the news.
-Turing was recently voted the most influential person from the 20th Century by public vote in a BBC broadcast, and his image has been chosen to appear on the new £50 note by the Bank of England.
+He was recently voted the most influential person from the 20th century by public vote in a BBC broadcast, and his image has been chosen to appear on the new £50 note by the Bank of England.
 During his short life, he invented the computer as a mechanical avatar to explore the nature of consciousness.
 In so doing, he opened Pandora’s box and unleashed a now ubiquitous technology on the world.
-Children growing into adulthood today have never experienced life without a computer: Turing’s legacy lives on in our cell phones and laptops, maps and watches, cars, and classrooms.
+Children growing into adulthood today have never experienced life without a computer: Turing’s legacy lives on in our cell phones and laptops, maps and watches, cars and classrooms.
 Screens have changed how we interact with each other and our environment.
 Our opera needs to account for and reflect this rapid development of our consciousness.

 Given that, The New York Times has only just published an obituary for Alan Turing this past June, sixty-five years after his death.
-In The Times, Alan Cowell wrote: “His genius embraced the first visions of modern computing and produced seminal insights into what became known as “artificial intelligence.”
+In The Times, Alan Cowell wrote: “His genius embraced the first visions of modern computing and produced seminal insights into what became known as ‘artificial intelligence.’”
 We believe beginning our investigation of his vision at CCAM is timely, indeed.

 Matthew Suttor has taught at Yale University since 1999, first in the Department of Music and since 2002 at the School of Drama, where he is Professor in the Practice and Director of the Beechman Center for Theatrical Sound and Music.
 He is also affiliate faculty and advisory board chair at CCAM.
 Often combining music technology with acoustic forces, Suttor has composed operas, dance works, and music for all kinds of theatrical productions as well as chamber music, sacred pieces, sound installations, and scores for television.
 A Fulbright Scholar, Suttor received a doctorate in composition from Columbia University.